-The Jewish News of Northern California recently published a terrific and thorough article on James White and his incredible contribtutions to society since his incarcernation.
+The Jewish News of Northern California recently published a terrific and thorough article on James White and his incredible contributions to society since his incarceration.

 James is a 73‐year‐old Veteran of three tours in Vietnam, 1967 and 1968 with the US Marine Corps and from 1969 thru 1971 with the US Army.
 During his service, he was awarded the Distinguished Flying Cross, the first time an enlisted Marine had received one since World War II.

 White is nearly 80, a highly decorated Jewish Vietnam vet, and the person credited with establishing a college education program at Ironwood State Prison, allowing inmates to work toward an associate’s degree while behind bars.
 Some 1,500 Ironwood prisoners have graduated from the program since its start in 2001, a personal achievement that many of them never thought possible.

 White has achieved the respect and admiration of his fellow veterans and correction officers through his good works: